 If I got my vehicle towed for revoked license but has since reinstated my license, can the vehicle be released prior to the 30-day period?

 Yes, bring proof that your driver’s license was reinstated.
-MVD records must show that your license has been reinstated.
+A MVD inquiry must also show that your license has been reinstated.

 At the end of the 30-days, can I just go to the towing company and retrieve my vehicle?